toru173/IFN563-BoardGameLib/README.md

 # IFN563-BoardGameLib
- A C# Library for creating BoardGames for Queensland University of Technology's IFN563 (Object Oriented Design).
+ A C# Library for creating Board Games for Queensland University of Technology's IFN563 (Object Oriented Design).
 The Library (BoardGameLibs.cs) is designed to be reusable between a large number of two dimensional, two player board games.

 All features requested in the design documentation have been implemented.
 The features outlined by the design brief were as follows: